 Prerequisite: Federal Income Tax (LAW 254J, 354J, 454J, or 554J).

-The course is based on a combination of the problem method, in which students try to come up with trial answers before class and an in-class discussion of cases and IRS rulings.
+The course is based on a combination of the problem method, in which students try to come up with trial answers before class and on in-class discussion of the answers, cases and IRS rulings.
 The grade is based primarily on a final in-class examination, but 20 percent depends upon preparation of problems throughout the course.

 10:30 - 11:20 am

 - Peroni & Bank

 Bank and Stark's Selected Sections Corporate and Partnership Income Tax Code and Regulations

 - Cunningham and Cunningham